-Involved in a divorce?
+Handling a divorce?
 Price Appraisals & Realty, LLC has the experience for these matters.

-Contact us if you require an appraisal related to a divorce or other separation of assets.
+Contact us Price Appraisals & Realty, LLC can assist if you need an appraisal for the purposes of a divorce or other separation of assets.

 An appraisal for divorce purposes requires a well-supported, authoritative report that is defensible to a judge.
 When you order an appraisal from Price Appraisals & Realty, LLC, you are assured the best in service with professional courtesy and the highest quality appraisal.
 We understand how to care for the prickly needs of a divorce situation.

 TX attorneys as well as accountants rely on our opinions when calculating what the real property is worth for estates, divorces, or other disputes where it is relevant.
 We have a great deal of expertise dealing with all the parties involved and are ready to assist with your needs.
 We create appraisal reports for courts or various agencies that meet or exceed their requirements.